Profit's Effect on the Balance Sheet

 Assume that you own and operate a sole proprietorship.
 You provided a service to a client and earned revenues of $900 and had no expenses.
 One of the business assets (cash or accounts receivable) increased and the liabilities did not change.
 As a result, the owner's equity (the owner's capital account) increases.

-Accountants prepare an income statement or P&L to report the revenues and expenses, but the ultimate effect is that the business assets and owner's equity will increase when there is a profit or net income.
+Accountants do prepare an income statement or P&L to report the revenues and expenses, but the ultimate effect of a positive amount of profit or net income is to increase the business's assets and owner's equity.